ysu-ck/DMMR/README.md

-# Transformer-Based Multi-Modal Fusion for Material Recognition in Construction Environments
+# Dataset and Model for Advancing Robust Material Recognition in Construction Environments

 ## Usage
 This section outlines the recommended file structure and basic usage instructions for the project.